What Is The Definition Of Child Neglect?

 The definition of child neglect is when a parent fails to provide sufficient emotional, physical, or financial support for their child.
 “Support” includes all of the child's basic needs, such as necessary healthcare and medical attention, nutritious food, adequate clothing, education, safe housing, hygiene, emotional support, and safety.
 A child needs all of these components to experience a stable childhood.

 Child neglect is a form of childhood abuse, and legal action can be taken against someone who neglects a child in their care.
-A neglectful parent or guardian can be arrested and face criminal charges for neglect, as well as temporarily or permanently lose custody of their child.
+If a child is neglected or abused, Child Welfare Services may get involved.
+Child neglect can be sexual abuse, belittling, hitting, unmet basic needs, and more.
+A neglectful parent or guardian can be arrested and face criminal charges for neglect, as well as temporarily or permanently losing custody of their child.
 The most severe consequence of child neglect, however, is the long-term impact the emotional and physical neglect can have upon a child’s development, physical wellness, and lifelong emotional health.
 The following discussion will provide more details about the consequences of child neglect and how to prevent them.

 Common signs of child neglect